ParallelAgile/CodeBot/parallel-agile-process-guide/index.md

 Some supposedly scalable agile development processes build on a notably non-scalable core, with additional practices to "add scalability" - which really means "add more processes and ceremonies".
 However, PA is different, in that it was designed from the ground up for large-scale projects - without adding undue process or ceremony.

-Heretical though it may sound, PA's approach means that high levels of communication overhead (e.g. daily scrums and sprint retrospectives) just aren't needed.
+Heretical though it may sound, PA's approach means that high levels of communication overhead (e.g. time-consuming daily scrums and sprint retrospectives) just aren't needed.
 As a result, PA also works remarkably well on smaller projects!

 ## How it's done